Weston (NSW)

 Weston faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 7.1%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 5.2%, followed by graduate diplomas (1.0%) and postgraduate qualifications (0.9%).
-Vocational credentials are held by 43.4% of residents aged 15+, with advanced diplomas at 7.2% and certificates at 36.2%.
-Educational participation is high, with 29.2% currently enrolled in formal education.
+The area's university qualification rate is 7.1%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 5.2%, followed by graduate diplomas (1.0%) and postgraduate qualifications (0.9%).
+Vocational credentials are prevalent, with 43.4% of residents aged 15+ holding them, including advanced diplomas (7.2%) and certificates (36.2%).
+Educational participation is high, with 29.2% currently enrolled in formal education, comprising 11.1% in primary, 9.0% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education